 You can use a paper planner or download a digital one to your phone or tablet.
-They come in all forms and sizes, so try a few till you find one that “fits” and that you’ll actually use.
+They come in all forms, shapes and sizes, so try a few till you find one that “fits” and that you’ll actually use.
 Use it to plan out your day, week, month, and year.
 Write down those birthdays and anniversaries – then shock everyone with a card in advance, instead of three days late!
 (Cue the gasps and applause.)
 Write down when bills are due and avoid late-pay fees.
 Schedule that eyebrow wax and root canal.

 Put your life down on paper, so it stops rattling around in your head!
 Honest, your anxiety level will drop big time.
 And you’ll remember when it’s your turn for PTA cookies.